florianm/shiny-timeseries/README.md

 `shiny-timeseries` is a visualisation tool for univariate timeseries data.
-Wrapping up the R code doing all the heavy lifting in a user-friendly web app bring mutual benefit:
+Wrapping up the R code doing all the heavy lifting in a user-friendly web app brings mutual benefit:

-* data consumers can inspect and visualise the data without R coding skills;
+* data analysts can inspect and visualise the data without R coding skills;
-* some standards are enforced by being hard-coded.
+* some data, analysis and layout standards are enforced by being hard-coded.

 ## Work flow
 From a pre-configured CKAN data catalogue, the app loads data about all